 - Be clear and don’t hedge: Whether the company had a great year or a not-so-great one, it’s important to be clear and honest with board members.
 Transparency can help your board better understand where the company is and where it’s going.

-With that in mind, let’s talk about the five steps you can take to nail your board report and set your business up for success.
+With that in mind, let’s talk about the five steps you can take to nail your board report and set your company’s growth up for success.

-1. Include the right elements in your board report
+1. Include the right elements in writing your board report

-Here are the four essential elements to touch on:
+Here are the four essential format and structure elements to touch on: